Sam Yip: Arrest during the May 2020 protest

-Corporation with Japanese Politicians
+Cooperation with Japanese politicians

 On 26 February 2020, Yip visited Japan and met the members of the House of Representatives, the National Diet of Japan, and political figures.
 During meetings, he rose concerns over the situation of Hong Kong people on Diamond Princess (ship) and indicated the demands of those people.
 Besides, Yip also discussed the topic about infection control policy of Hong Kong Government, shortage of surgical masks in Hong Kong and the issue of Hong Kong democratization with Japanese parliament members.